Code-Institute-Submissions/jennys-kitchen/README.md

 7. Complete the form in full and click Submit Order.
 Ensure that the “Thank you for your order” message appears

+### Hover Effects
+1. Hover over the Jenny’s Kitchen logo or brand name.
+Ensure that the image is inverted in colour upon hover.

+2. Hover over each navigation menu item.
+Ensure that they grow in size and change colour slightly.

+3. Click on the Menu option in the navigation menu.
+Hover over each item in the dropdown.
+Ensure that the colours invert.

+4. Scroll down to the footer.
+Hover over each social media icon.
+Ensure that they grow in size and rotate slightly.

+5. On the index page, hover over each of the buttons that sit in the columns titled “Allergens”, “About Us”, and “Place Order”.
+Ensure that the button colour darkens.

+6. On the menu page, hover over each of the subheadings in the bookmarks section - “Breakfast”, “Bread”, “Pastry”, and “Cake”.
+Ensure that they slightly increase in size.

+7. Scroll down to the end of the menu.
+Hover over “Download Allergens Menu”.
+Ensure that this grows in size.

+8. On the about page, scroll down to the Google Maps section.
+Ensure that hovering over the heading, “Find us on Google Maps,” causes it to increase in size.

+9. On the order page, ensure that hovering over the Submit Order button causes the colours to invert.

 ## Issues and Resolutions
 Over the course of this project, some issues were encountered, which I will detail here.
 Any outstanding issues are outlined in the “Any Known Issues?” section located below.